ragbn/msteams-snow-scripts/README.md

-## Check ServiceNow Instance Rediness to Deploy Microsoft Teams Integration
+## Check ServiceNow Instance Readiness to Deploy Microsoft Teams Integration

 ### How can this script help me?
 Script will help you check if the Microsoft Teams prerequisite plugins are installed in your Service Now instance.